 Deadline for submitting applications for summer semester: March 1

-All potential candidates should attach the following documents to their initial email and should be sure to include “Volunteer Law Internship for OPA” in the subject line:
+All potential candidates should attach the following documents to their initial email and should be sure to include “Volunteer Law Internship with PARDON” in the subject line:

 - Cover letter